RHarishk/Retail_project1/README.md

 --18.Find the total discount amount provided for orders in the "South" region.
 --19.List all orders shipped to California.
 --20.What is the average list price for products in each sub-category?

+Then created Streamlit application using vscode to create a url to get table consist of data with from its query listed in the option.